JoinTheAlliance/agentaction/README.md

 <img src="resources/image.jpg">

 # Why Use This?
 This package helps manage and simplify the task of handling actions for an agent, especially a looping agent with chained functions.
+Actions can be anything, but the intended purpose is to work with openai function calling or other JSON/function calling LLM completion paradigms.

-It facilitates action creation, retrieval, and management, all while supporting vector search powered by chromadb to efficiently locate relevant actions.
+This package facilitates action creation, retrieval, and management, all while supporting vector search powered by chromadb to efficiently locate relevant actions.

 # Installation